Towards Generalizable Neural Solvers for Vehicle Routing Problems via Ensemble with Transferrable Local Policy: Introduction

-Towards generalizing to cross-scale and cross-distribution problem instances, several methods have been proposed recently.
+Towards generalizing to cross-distribution and cross-scale problem instances, several methods have been proposed recently.
 Some of them focus on generalization to large-scale problems.
-They often utilize the divide-and-conquer framework that can extend small-scale models to generalizable ones~\cite{gnn_MCTS_2, real-time}.
-Moreover, multi-pointer Transformer is adopted to reduce the memory cost of solving large-scale problems~\cite{pointerformer}, and the inductive bias of symmetries is found to be useful for cross-scale generalization~\cite{BQ-NCO, sym_nco}.
-The other methods mainly aim to address the cross-distribution issue.
-A simple solution is directly training the model on instances with various node distributions, which is effective but can be further improved by applying some advanced techniques, such as distributionally robust optimization~\cite{DRO}, knowledge distillation~\cite{AMDKD}, graph contrastive learning~\cite{gcl}, and meta-learning~\cite{meta}.
-Note that the latest meta-learning method~\cite{omni-vrp} considers an omni setting including both cross-scale and cross-distribution generalization.
-It regards different problem scales and node distributions as different training tasks, and utilizes meta-learning over these training tasks to obtain an omni-generalizable meta-model.
+They often utilize the divide-and-conquer framework that can extend small-scale models to generalizable ones~\cite{gnn_MCTS_2,real-time,SO}.
+Meanwhile, the inductive bias of symmetries~\cite{BQ-NCO} and some novel neural architectures, such as heavy decoder~\cite{LEHD} and diffusion models~\cite{difusco}, are found to be useful for cross-scale generalization.
+The other methods aim to address the cross-distribution issue.
+A simple solution is directly training the model on instances with various node distributions, which is effective but can be further improved by applying some advanced techniques, such as distributionally robust optimization~\cite{DRO}, knowledge distillation~\cite{AMDKD}, graph contrastive learning~\cite{gcl}, and meta-learning~\cite{meta-RL,meta,meta-sage}.
+Note that the latest meta-learning method~\cite{omni-vrp} considers an omni setting including both cross-distribution and cross-scale generalization.

-In this paper, we also focus on the challenging omni-generalization setting to pursue better performance on real-world problems which often have large scales together with complex and unknown node distributions.
+In this paper, we also focus on the challenging omni-generalization setting to pursue better performance on real-world problems which often have complex and unknown node distributions together with large scales.
 Unlike previous methods that rely on the divide-and-conquer strategy or try to improve learning algorithms, we propose an ensemble method that integrates a policy of learning from global information of VRPs and a local policy with transferability, where their strengths are combined to boost generalization.